Netcracker/qubership-git-system-follower/docs/getting_started/installation.md

 ### Enabling shell autocompletion
 git-system-follower supports command autocompletion in `Bash`, `Zsh`, and `Fish`, which will save you a lot of time when typing commands.

-Enter into the environment where you have gsf installed.
-If you used `uv tool install` to install, you do not need to enter in anywhere, gsf commands are available in your system
+Enter into the virtual environment where you have git-system-follower installed.
+If you used `uv tool install` to install, you do not need to enter in anywhere, git-system-follower commands are available in your system

 === "Bash"